xinwenfu/VChat_GMON_SEH/README.md

 	<img src="Images/I9.png" width=600>

-3. Notice that the EIP register reads `77C06819` and remains unchanged, but we can in this case see that the SEH record's handler was overwritten with `386D4537`.
+3. Notice that the EIP register reads `77C06819` and remains unchanged, but we can, in this case, see that the SEH record's handler was overwritten with `386D4537`.
 We can use the [pattern_offset.rb](https://github.com/rapid7/metasploit-framework/blob/master/tools/exploit/pattern_offset.rb) script to determine the address offset based on our search string's position in the pattern we sent to VChat.
 	```
 	$ /usr/share/metasploit-framework/tools/exploit/pattern_offset.rb -q 386D4537
 	```
-	* This will return an offset as shown below; In this case the offset is `3503`
+	* This will return an offset as shown below; In this case, the offset is `3503`

 	<img src="Images/I10.png" width=600>